WHAT TO EXPECT FROM AND MFM ULTRASOUND DURING PREGNANCY, Andrei Rebarber, MD (Digital)

-Ultrasound is the most commonly used modality in pregnancy to image the unborn fetus and determine the health of the pregnancy.
-Across each trimester, ultrasound is used to enhance safety for the mother and provide reassurance regarding the fetal well-being.
+Ultrasound is the most commonly used medical imaging technology in pregnancy to view the unborn fetus and determine the health of the pregnancy.
+Throughout each trimester, ultrasound imaging, also called sonography, is used to ensure both the mother and fetus are doing well.
 Current ultrasound technology allows for traditional two-dimensional (2D) imaging as well as the more recent 3D and 4D (or 3D video) evaluations.

 The Importance of Ultrasound